-The immune system is our body’s defense mechanism which fights harmful intruding agents (Antigens) like infective organisms (pathogens) and irritants.
+The immune system is our body’s defense mechanism that fights harmful intruding agents (antigens) that include infective organisms (pathogens) and irritants.
 It consists of various types of White Blood Cells (WBCs) and their interactive system, which can be compared to the organization and functioning of an Army.

-If the pathogen attack is severe, prolonged, and unmanageable by the Granulocytes alone, the ‘officers’ of the army which are the Lymphocytes (WBCs without granules) are called in.
-The Lymphocytes (Two types – T and B lymphocytes) represent our Adaptive Immunity.
-The T lymphocytes – Helper T cells and Killer T cells have more advanced recognition, strategy and fighting techniques.
+If the pathogen attack is severe, prolonged, and unmanageable by our soldiers, the ‘officers’ of the army which are the lymphocytes (WBCs without granules) are called in.
+The lymphocytes (two types – T and B lymphocytes) represent our adaptive Immunity.
+The T lymphocytes – helper T cells and killer T cells have more advanced recognition, strategy and fighting techniques.

-Helper T cells (also called CD4 cells) stimulate B lymphocytes to produce specific ‘Antibodies’ (also called Immunoglobulins – Ig), which act outside the cells by attaching with and destroying that particular antigen (Humoral Immunity).
-The antibody types include IgM (formed in infections faster but short-lasting), IgG (formed in infections later but long-lasting), IgE (formed in allergies and parasitic infections), IgA (for local immunity at entry sites).
+Helper T cells (also called CD4 cells) stimulate B lymphocytes to produce specific ‘antibodies’ (also called immunoglobulins – Ig), which act outside the cells by attaching with and destroying that particular antigen (humoral Immunity).
+The antibody types include IgM (formed in infections faster but short-lasting), IgG (formed in infections later but long-lasting), IgE (formed in allergies and parasitic infections), and IgA (for local immunity at entry sites).
 So in lab tests for any infection, the antigen tests are positive immediately but it takes a few days to test positive for the antibodies.

-Killer T cells (also called Cytotoxic T cells or CD8 cells) execute their effects by directly destroying the cell with the antigen inside it (Cell-mediated immunity).
-Humoral immunity with antibodies is seen in all infections, however, Cell-mediated immunity is additionally required for effectively tackling pathogens that reside inside the cells (intracellular).
+Killer T cells (also called cytotoxic T cells or CD8 cells) execute their effects by directly destroying the affected cell with its antigens inside it (cell-mediated immunity).
+Humoral immunity with antibodies is seen in all infections, however, cell-mediated immunity is additionally required for effectively tackling pathogens that reside inside the cells (intracellular).
 These include viruses, fungi, some bacteria (like the one causing TB) and parasites.

 WHAT IS IMMUNE DEFICIENCY AND REDUCED IMMUNITY?